kalyanamp/notes/serf.md

   address of a single cluster member.** All the members in the cluster are equal and requests can be forwarded and travel across all nodes without the need to keep a list of these nodes.
-3. **Serf is eventually consistent.** Since truth is distributed accross the cluster using gossiping, it takes time to synchronize all the nodes.
+3. **Serf is eventually consistent.** Since truth is distributed across the cluster using gossiping, it takes time to synchronize all the nodes.

-The actual protocol is based on SWIM: Scalable Weekly-consistent Infrection- style process group Membership protocol [2].
+The actual protocol is based on SWIM: Scalable Weekly-consistent Infraction- style process group Membership protocol [2].

 ### Membership